puppy0cam/TdNode/README.md

 Methods that can be executed synchronously may be done with the static `execute` method.
 The `execute` method does not support the `@extra` field.
-If TDLib returns an error, that error will be returned instead of thrown.
+If an error is returned by the static execute method, the value will be thrown as is without being wrapped into an Error object.

 Note: Most fields in TDLib are required, and leaving those values null or undefined may lead to unexpected behaviour up to and including a crash without `process.on("exit")` listeners being called.